 A root canal therapy is a curative dental procedure, in which, a tooth that has been infected with bacteria from within is treated.
 Root canal therapy can take up to 2 appointments or more, depending upon the complexity of the condition.

 When would you need root canal therapy?

-You’d need a root canal therapy when you have been suffering from a condition called ‘pulpitis’.
+You’d need root canal therapy when you have been suffering from a condition called ‘pulpitis’.
 Pulpitis is a condition, in which, a tooth pulp (the innermost part of a tooth) has been infected with bacteria.
 The pulp harbors nerve tissues and blood vessels around it, which is why even these tissues get infected.

 Symptoms that you need root canal therapy

-One of the major issues with pulpitis is the fact that victims often don’t get to realize that they need a root canal therapy until the signs become too severe.
+One of the major issues with pulpitis is the fact that victims often don’t get to realize that they need root canal therapy until the signs become too severe.
 This is because some of the signs of pulpitis could be deceivingly subtle.
 However, the following are some common signs that you can look for to know if you need root canal therapy: